Skip to content

 OPEN_COWORK_CLOUD_MAX_CONNECTIONS Maximum simultaneous TCP connections accepted by the cloud HTTP server (default 10000).
 A connection-exhaustion guard above the Node default of unbounded.

-OPEN_COWORK_CLOUD_MAX_SSE_CONNECTIONS_PER_ORG Maximum concurrent browser/desktop SSE streams per org (default 200).
-Excess subscriptions for one org are rejected so a single tenant cannot exhaust stream slots.
+OPEN_COWORK_CLOUD_MAX_SSE_CONNECTIONS_PER_ORG Maximum concurrent browser/desktop SSE streams per org per web pod (default 200).
+Enforced by the SSE stream registry on every session, workspace, and channel-delivery stream; excess subscriptions for one org receive an SSE error and are dropped so a single tenant cannot exhaust stream slots.
+Size this to concurrent interactive users × open tabs, not historical sessions.

 OPEN_COWORK_CLOUD_SSE_POLL_INTERVAL_MS SSE read-poll cadence in milliseconds (default 1000).
 Each open stream polls the control plane at this interval for new events; lower it to cut delivery latency at the cost of more control-plane queries, raise it to shed query load at the cost of latency.

-OPEN_COWORK_CLOUD_SSE_PG_NOTIFY Opt-in Postgres LISTEN/NOTIFY accelerator for SSE delivery (default false, Postgres control plane only).
-When true, the worker write path emits a best-effort NOTIFY (identifiers only, no event bodies) after each session/workspace event commit, and web pods open one dedicated LISTEN connection that wakes the matching SSE topic for an immediate read instead of waiting for the next poll.
-The poll loop above always keeps running as the guaranteed backstop, so a missed or duplicate notification is harmless and a listener failure degrades to pure polling.
-Leave unset (the default) for byte-for-byte unchanged poll-only delivery.
+OPEN_COWORK_CLOUD_SSE_PG_NOTIFY Postgres LISTEN/NOTIFY accelerator for SSE delivery (default false, Postgres control plane only).
+Production multi-web-pod topologies should set this to true.
+When enabled, the worker write path emits a best-effort NOTIFY (identifiers only, no event bodies) after each session/workspace event commit, and each web pod opens one dedicated LISTEN connection that wakes the matching SSE topic for an immediate read instead of waiting for the next poll.
+The poll loop always keeps running as the guaranteed backstop, so a missed or duplicate notification is harmless and a listener failure degrades to pure polling.
+Leave unset (the default) only for single-process demos that want byte-for-byte poll-only delivery.

 OPEN_COWORK_CLOUD_SSE_NOTIFY_BACKSTOP_POLL_MS Backstop read-poll cadence (default 15000, 15 seconds) applied only to NOTIFY-addressable SSE topics when OPEN_COWORK_CLOUD_SSE_PG_NOTIFY is enabled.
 With the accelerator on, LISTEN/NOTIFY drives low-latency delivery, so the per-topic poll relaxes to this longer backstop cadence (bounded by max(OPEN_COWORK_CLOUD_SSE_POLL_INTERVAL_MS, this)), cutting steady-state control-plane queries.
 Has no effect when the accelerator is off — poll cadence stays at OPEN_COWORK_CLOUD_SSE_POLL_INTERVAL_MS.